k2s/sysadmin/merlinux.eu/README.md

 auth_mechanisms = plain login

 # set this to "yes" if you want to see more logging
-# eg when testing with "doveadm auth lookup xyz@example.org"
+# eg when testing with "doveadm auth lookup xyz@merlinux.eu"
 auth_debug = no

 !include auth-mailadm.conf.ext